Cemetery & Crematorium Development and Design

-CDS employ a team of qualified field surveyors, CAD designers and engineers and in combination with our retained architects are able to offer an almost unrivalled service specialising in cemetery design and construction.
+We are a team of highly qualified field surveyors, engineers and designers, with strategically partnered architects and construction consultants offering an unrivalled service specialising in cemetery and crematorium design and development.

 Stage 1 – Feasibility & Client Brief

 The feasibility is centred on the outcome of the extended environmental audits as a there is little point in progressing with the development of a cemetery unless the EA has given its approval for planning.

 The feasibility will identify any issues likely to alter the anticipated budget or increase estimated cost of development.

 The feasibility will include a detailed client brief covering: